 Skip to main content

 With SAML Workload Identity Federation, your workloads obtain a SAML assertion from your Identity Provider (IdP) and exchange it for temporary AI Object Storage credentials.
 This eliminates the need to store long-lived secrets in your applications.
-This guide walks through the complete workflow: configuring your SAML provider, creating a WIF configuration in the Cloud Console, setting up organization access policies, and exchanging assertions for credentials.
+This guide is for organization administrators and platform engineers who manage AI Object Storage access for automated workloads.
+It walks through the complete workflow: configure your SAML provider, create a WIF configuration in the Cloud Console, set up organization access policies, and exchange assertions for credentials.
+By the end, your workloads can authenticate with a SAML assertion and receive short-lived credentials scoped to the access policies you define.

 Your workload obtains a SAML assertion from your identity provider and sends it to the AI Object Storage WIF endpoint.
-CoreWeave validates the assertion against your WIF configuration, parses the Role and PrincipalName attributes, and returns a temporary Access Key / Secret Key pair for AI Object Storage.
-What the returned credentials can do is determined by your organization access policies and optional bucket access policies, which must reference the role as a principal.
+CoreWeave validates the assertion against your WIF configuration, parses the Role and PrincipalName attributes, and returns a temporary Access Key and Secret Key pair for AI Object Storage.
+Your organization access policies and optional bucket access policies determine what the returned credentials can do.
+The policies must reference the role as a principal.

 Workload Identity Federation only generates temporary credentials.
-It does not manage AI Object Storage access policies, bucket policies, or Terraform state.
+It doesn’t manage AI Object Storage access policies, bucket policies, or Terraform state.
 You must configure policies separately and ensure they reference the correct WIF role principal.

 Before using SAML for Workload Identity Federation, configure your organization’s SAML SSO.
 See Configure SAML SSO for setup instructions.